 Everyone is keen on saving the environment these days aren't they?
 Find some old over-sized vintage handkerchiefs for the boys.
 Wash and iron them.
 Even if he doesn't want to use them at work or at home, they're handy in the car for coffee spills or wiping a spot off the windshield.
 Indispensable in his pocket while working in the garden or the workshop for wiping the sweat off his hard-working brow!

-The amazing thing is that by shopping this way, you actually will find you think more about the person you are buying for.
+The wonderful thing is that when shopping this way, you'll find you think more about the person you are buying for.
 What do they really like?
 Would they be able to use this item?
 What could I pair it with?
 You spend less, yes, and save the environment too, but the result is actually more personalized ... and thoughtful, which is ultimately what gift-giving is all about!

 ~ Ending with a Heart-warming Story ~